Harshithachallam/sql-data-analytics-project/README.md

 ## 📬 Contact

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/harshitha-challam-61967a273/) or reach out if you have questions about the project.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/harshitha-challam-61967a273/)